putterer/csi-client-app/README.md

 ## ESP ECG

 ## Android acceleration
+Android acceleration data can be obtained and shipped to the csi-client-app just like with any other server using the app found at [https://github.com/putterer/accelerometer-server](https://github.com/putterer/accelerometer-server).

 # Setup
 The devices need to be configured in a way, so that the client app is able to communicate with them.
 In the case of the Atheros, Intel and Android devices, this is done via UDP/IP, for the ESP's it's done using a serial connection.
 To edit the network and interface addresses, use the web interface for the OpenWRT based routers and the /etc/network/interfaces file for GNU/Linux based systems.